Can you outgrow an egg intolerance?

 How do I get tested for an egg intolerance?

 Whilst symptoms associated with an egg intolerance are less extreme than an allergic reaction, they can still be very disruptive to a person’s life.
-Once your GP has ruled out any underlying medical conditions, you can obtain a food intolerance test from yorktest.
+Once your GP has ruled out any underlying health conditions, you can obtain a food intolerance test from YorkTest.

 As individuals, our reactions to food and drink varies a great deal and an ingredient that causes a problem for one person could be completely okay for another.
 Fortunately our team are on hand to identify your own personal “food fingerprint”.